You are here: Start » Program Examples » Bottle Inspection

 • The result should look like the image below.
 Notice how the coordinate system symbol is below the rectangle.

-4. Add a the LocateSingleObject_Edges1 filter.
+4. Add the LocateSingleObject_Edges1 filter.
 Connect the inSearchRegion input with the outAlignedRectangle output.

 • Open the edge model editor.
 Mark the area shown in the provided image.
-Use the setting from the image as well.
+Use the settings from the image as well.

 • After closing the editor, change the filter properties.
 Set the inEdgeThreshold to 8 and the inMinScore to 0.5.

-• Connect the newly created output into the the inStatus port of the view2DBox_PassFail HMI indicator.
+• Connect the newly created output to the the inStatus port of the view2DBox_PassFail HMI indicator.
 That port should correspond to the previously used inData port (step 2).

-• Now if the object is detected (orientation is correct) the created output is True and the rectangle from the previous step is green.
-When no object was detect (orientation was wrong, the rectangle is red.
+• Now, if the object is detected (orientation is correct) the created output is True and the rectangle from the previous step is green.
+When no object is detect (orientation is wrong), the rectangle is red.

-5. To organize the program a bit more, you can extract filters into a step macrofilters.
+5. To organize the program a bit more, you can extract filters into step macrofilters.

 Macrofilter Main